juk0de/mtf2json/README.md

         "ISERLargeLaser": {
             "location": "left_arm",
             "facing": "front",
-            "count": 1
+            "quantity": 1
         }
     },
     "3": {
         "ISMediumPulseLaser": {
             "location": "center_torso",
             "facing": "rear",
-            "count": 2
+            "quantity": 2
         }
     },
 },
 ```
-Location, facing, count and ammo are all individual keys of each weapon.
+Location, facing, quantity and ammo are all individual keys of each weapon.
 Additionally, each weapon has a slot number that represents
 the order in the MTF file (and on the record sheet).

 ### Structure